Table of contents of the article:

 1. Why can't what happened to them happen to us?

-Why should a failing backup system only happen to other hosting providers and not to us?
+Why should a backup system fail only happen to other hosting providers and not to us?

 It would be hypocritical right?
 It's like saying that we could easily avoid not wearing seat belts when we drive because accidents happen only to others, don't they?
 Instead, the most correct and appropriate answer to the case is that until then, that memorable summer day, the only reason it didn't happen to us was chance, pure and simple luck.
-In short, the fact that a snapshot backup system is in any case very advanced has never generated corrupt backups.
-Certain remote eventuality, unlikely, but not impossible as we saw that very day.
+In short, the fact that a very advanced snapshot backup system has never generated corrupted backups.
+Certain remote eventuality, improbable, but not impossible as we saw on that very day.

-2. How much does data loss weigh on people's lives?
+2. How much does data loss affect people's lives?

 Losing a website or data can spell the end of a business.
 This means creating an economic damage on people's lives, probably putting them in a position not to be able to afford goods of primary necessity.
 This cannot and must not happen, at least it must not happen through our fault, neither as a cause nor as a contributing cause.